-Although prediction, detection, and characterization of natural fractures are keys to reservoir assessment, to evaluate a reservoir successfully is a challenge.
 The effect of fractures on production depends on, among other factors, the relative permeability, porosity, and interconnectivity of the fracture network compared with that of the matrix rock.
-Fracture connectivity, or the distribution of fracture-occluding minerals in fracture systems, has not yet been successfully predicted on the prospect scale.
 The cumulative effect of long exposure to fracturing processes associated with tectonism, burial, uplift, and migrating fluids should work to produce an interconnected, conductive fracture network in older rocks.
 However, diagenetic processes of mineral precipitation tend to fill and close fractures.
 The intense faulting that characterizes the Tertiary (Eocene) Lobo Wilcox trend shows that such generalized models are no substitute for direct measurement of fractures and formation-specific predictive models.